 What is Marriage Week?

-The fundamental message of Marriage Foundation and Marriage Week is that marriage is worth investing in, because all the research shows that stable families make for happier children and grown-ups, and a happier wider community.
+The fundamental message of National Marriage Week is that marriage is worth investing in, because all the research shows that stable families make for happier children and grown-ups, and a happier wider community.
 Married couples who work at their marriage are more likely to stay together and be that stable family, leading to a happier society.
 At Marriage Week, we help people do that work.

 One of our key messages is the value of doing practical things, and what we seek to deliver is help doing those practical things